gamanakis/grind/README.md

 Marker-1/Marker-2
 neg

-Then, it will ask:
+Then, the program will ask:
-* for the column(s) that will be preserved in the new table, here "Subject Virus" (these are usually the subjects and any columns to be used as overlays
+* for the column(s) that should be preserved in the new table, here "Subject Virus" (these are usually the subjects and any columns to be used as overlays
 * for the delimiter between the markers, here the "/" was used